 In this post, I cover exactly how you can do it.

 But…first things first.

-Before I start suggesting different tools you can use to achieve the goal, I want to explain the reasoning behind.
+Before I start suggesting different tools you can use to achieve the goal, I want to explain the reasoning behind them.

-To put it simply, you want to put yourself in the environment that doesn’t let you to NOT succeed with your posture.
+To put it simply, you want to put yourself in an environment that doesn’t let you do NOT succeed with your posture.

 In other words, even if you were to try slouching, the environment wouldn’t let you do that.

-Did you know that a proper orthopedic seat cushion can rotate your pelvis in the direction that actually improves your posture right away?
+Did you know that a proper orthopedic seat cushion can rotate your pelvis in a direction that actually improves your posture right away?

-This will be my first advice – get a proper orthopedic seat cushion that does that (here are some of the best and most comfortable ones).
+This will be my first piece of advice – get a proper orthopedic seat cushion that does that (here are some of the best and most comfortable ones).